protolambda/rumor/README.md

 ### SSH usage

-SSH with socket linking is extra work, if all you need is a human-readable shell.
+SSH with socket linking to connect via TCP/IPC is extra work, if all you need is a human-readable shell.
-Instead, Rumor can serve it's `shell` mode as SSH server, to make remote-access easily.
+Instead, Rumor can serve its `shell` mode as SSH server, to make remote-access easy.

 ```
 # One-time only: generate a key for the server, so it has the same identity after restarting (avoid SSH trust warnings)